oterminA/oterminA/README.md

 • My name is Carolina Otermin!
 I'm from Río Negro, Argentina 🇦🇷

-• Freshman student at Universidad Del Comahue - I'm studyding an Associate Degree in Web Development
+• Freshmen student at Universidad Del Comahue - I'm studyding an Associate Degree in Web Development

 • Working on my portfolio